-The way you approach shipping costs for your business is, like life, all about balance.
+The way you figure shipping costs out for your business, like life, needs to be all about balance.

 If you’re deciding how to calculate shipping costs for your business, you have to find a happy medium.

-You can’t (and shouldn’t) work 24 hours a day, 7 days a week analyzing your metrics and manually getting your shipping costs where you want them to be.
+You can’t (and shouldn’t) spend hours and hours every week manually analyzing and estimating shipping prices until you get them to where you want them to be.
 Likewise, you may want to take it easy most of the day, but your shipping margins won’t magically improve on their own.

 When it comes to shipping, your customers only want the top of the line and quickest means of delivery.
 But oftentimes, this can be cost prohibitive to your bottom line.